telecomcraft/homelabs/docs/blog/posts/using-proxmox-vs-eve-ng-for-networking-home-labs.md

 for your own labs.

 I hope I’ve got you intrigued, or at least interested, in what we can do with networking inside a Proxmox hypervisor.
-In the next video, I’m going to show you how I’m using Netbox and draw.io to design and document my home lab.
+In the next video, I’m going to show you how I’m using NetBox and draw.io to design and document my home lab.
 These skills are just as important as being able to configure a switch or router, so your home lab should integrate these activities from the start, too.

 If you like what you’ve heard so far, please subscribe to our channel and click the bell icon to be notified of every new video we release moving forward.
 And